Backwardpen/Backwardpen/README.md

 - 👋 Hi, I’m @Backwardpen
 - 👀 I’m interested in programming Minecraft Server Plugins (Java spigot).
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning quite a lot recently via Sololearn(.com), which is a good website to learn to code with new code languages
-- Yes, I'm weird
+- If I´m weird, you asking?
+Well, maybe.
+I think so